eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/template/attestation-rulebook-template.md

 *Additionally, the following rules should be followed:*

-* When specifying new attributes existing conventions for attribute identifier values and attribute syntaxes SHOULD be considered (see ARB_07 in [Topic 12]).
+* When specifying new attributes, existing conventions for attribute identifier values and attribute syntaxes SHOULD be considered (see ARB_07 in [Topic 12]).
 * Each attribute SHALL be defined within an attribute namespace.